VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

     	TCP address to listen for data from other vminsert nodes in multi-level cluster setup.
 See https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html#multi-level-cluster-setup .
 Usually :8400 must be set.
 Doesn't work if empty
   -csvTrimTimestamp duration
     	Trim timestamps when importing csv data to this duration.
 Minimum practical duration is 1ms.
 Higher duration (i.e. 1s) may be used for reducing disk space usage for timestamp data (default 1ms)
-  -disableRerouting
+  -datadog.maxInsertRequestSize size
+    	The maximum size in bytes of a single DataDog POST request to /api/v1/series Supports the following optional suffixes for size values: KB, MB, GB, KiB, MiB, GiB (default 67108864) -disableRerouting
     	Whether to disable re-routing when some of vmstorage nodes accept incoming data at slower speed compared to other storage nodes.
 Disabled re-routing limits the ingestion rate by the slowest vmstorage node.
 On the other side, disabled re-routing minimizes the number of active time series in the cluster during rolling restarts and during spikes in series churn rate (default true)
   -enableTCP6